conan-io/conan-io.github.io/_posts/2026-08-12-Swift-Cpp-Interop-With-Conan-Managed-Dependencies.markdown

 purpose-built wrapper can still be valuable when an API is unsafe, exception-heavy, or awkward to import, but it is now an architectural choice rather than an automatic prerequisite.

-In short: Swift can speak to the C++ API, and Conan can make sure the right native implementation is there to answer.

 Try the [complete
 example](https://github.com/conan-io/examples2/tree/main/examples/languages/swift/cxx_interop),